Frank LaMere: Liquor sales in Whiteclay, Nebraska

-LaMere was involved in a campaign against alcohol sales to Indians in Whiteclay, Nebraska near the Pine Ridge Indian Reservation in South Dakota.
+LaMere was involved in a campaign against alcohol sales to Indians in Whiteclay, Nebraska, near the Pine Ridge Indian Reservation in South Dakota.
 Alcohol sales are prohibited on the reservation.
-LaMere considered many different tactics to deal with liquor sales at Whiteclay, from protests, to opening an Indian owned liquor store and using the proceeds to fund a rehabilitation center, to claiming that the town of Whiteclay should be a part of the reservation based on the 1868 Treaty of Fort Laramie.
+LaMere considered many different tactics to deal with liquor sales at Whiteclay, from protests, to opening an Indian-owned liquor store and using the proceeds to fund a rehabilitation center, to claiming that the town of Whiteclay should be a part of the reservation based on the 1868 Treaty of Fort Laramie.

 LaMere along with Russell Means, John Yellow Bird, Tom Poor Bear, Webster Poor Bear, Gary Moore, and Benedict Black Elk were arrested for crossing Nebraska State Patrol police lines during a protest on July 3, 1999.
 In the fall of 1999, Means and LaMere proposed getting a license to sell beer in Whiteclay, in order to retain some monies to benefit the tribe and build a treatment center on the reservation, but abandoned the project due to disagreement by others of their group.
-Other activists who have worked with LaMere regarding Whiteclay include Clyde Bellecourt and Dennis Banks.
+Other activists who worked with LaMere regarding Whiteclay include Clyde Bellecourt and Dennis Banks.

 LaMere's activity in the Whiteclay issue continued into 2016.
-In 2008, film-maker Mark Vasina produced a documentary about the activity in Whiteclay of Lamere, Means, and Duane Martin, Jr. called The Battle for Whiteclay.
-On May 13, 2019, LaMere received an honorary degree from Nebraska Wesleyan for his work in Whiteclay.
+In 2008, film-maker Mark Vasina produced a documentary about the activity in Whiteclay of Lamere, Means, and Duane Martin, Jr., called The Battle for Whiteclay.
+On May 13, 2019, LaMere received an honorary degree from Nebraska Wesleyan University for his work in Whiteclay.

 Political activities

-LaMere served as Democratic Party chairman of the National Native American Caucus.
+LaMere served as chairman of the Democratic Party's National Native American Caucus.
 He served as executive director of the Nebraska Inter-Tribal Development Corporation.
 He was a member of the Nebraska Indian Commission.
 Frank LaMere was a delegate to the Democratic National Convention seven consecutive times from 1988 to 2012.
-In the 2010s, he was executive director of the Four Directions center in Sioux City, Nebraska.
-In 2011 he was awarded the "War Eagle Human Rights award" by the Sioux City Human Rights Commission for his lifelong activity, including his work in Whiteclay and his work lobbying in support of the 2003 Iowa Indian Child Welfare Act.
+In the 2010s, he was executive director of the Four Directions center in Sioux City.
+In 2011 he was awarded the "War Eagle Human Rights award" by the Sioux City Human Rights Commission for his lifelong activity, including his work in Whiteclay and lobbying in support of the 2003 Iowa Indian Child Welfare Act.

 LaMere was active in groups opposing the Keystone XL pipeline in the early 2010s, work which brought him in close contact with Bold Nebraska's Jane Fleming Kleeb, husband of Scott Kleeb.
 Jane became chair of the Nebraska Democratic Party in 2016, and LaMere was elected first associate chair.

 Personal life

 LaMere was married to Cynthia (Rouse).
-He had four children, Jennifer, Hazen, Manape Hocinci-ga and Lexie Wakan.
-His parents were John LaMere and Matilda Rogue.
-His brothers included Anthony, David, Darrell, Larry (Wood, previous marriage), Randall and Willard, and his sisters included Laura, Lauren, Candace, Jackie, Michelle and Karen.
+He had four children, Jennifer, Hazen, Manape Hocinci-ga, and Lexie Wakan.
 Lexie Wakan died of leukemia in 2014.
 In early 2012, LaMere suffered a stroke.
 On June 16, 2019, LaMere died of bile duct cancer, aged 69.